SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Elasticsearch_database/Configuring_Elasticsearch_backups.md

 # Configuring Elasticsearch backups

 Backups of the Elasticsearch database are not included in a DataMiner restore package.
-Instead, the backups are stored at a fixed location, which must be specified during the Elasticsearch installation (see [Installing Elasticsearch](xref:Installing_Elasticsearch_via_DataMiner)).
-This location is the same for all Elasticsearch nodes in the cluster.

-There are two methods to configure an Elasticsearch backup:
+There are two methods to configure Elasticsearch backups:

-- [Taking and restoring snapshots](xref:Configuring_Elasticsearch_backups_Windows_Linux): We strongly recommend you use this method as it is applicable to both Windows and Linux and explains how to first make a backup and afterwards restore it again.
+- [Taking and restoring snapshots](xref:Configuring_Elasticsearch_backups_Windows_Linux): We strongly recommend that you use this method.
+It is applicable to both Windows and Linux.

-- [Manually specifying the backup path](xref:Configuring_Elasticsearch_backups_Windows): This method explains how to make a backup, but can only be used with a Windows-setup.
+- [Restoring backups using the Standalone Elastic Backup Tool](xref:Configuring_Elasticsearch_backups_Windows): This method can only be used with a Windows setup.